makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

 * for training and evaluation:
 * WTC-Segments (WTC, Kjell+ 2024)
-  * recordings were completed by patients in a clinic for World Trade Center (9/11) responders who came for a health monitoring visit.
+  * recordings were completed by patients in a clinic for World Trade Center (9/11) responders who came for a health monitoring visit
-* HiTOP-Segments (HiTOP, Kotov+ 2022).
+* HiTOP-Segments (HiTOP, Kotov+ 2022)
-  * interviews were completed by outpatients with psychiatric diagnoses who were recruited by the study team to complete a research interview.
+  * interviews were completed by outpatients with psychiatric diagnoses who were recruited by the study team to complete a research interview
 * Both datasets consist of paired audio-text data, ensuring alignment
-* WTC ∼6 minute interview recordings, on average, of patients responding to both personal and general questions in a structured manner (Kjell+ 2024).
+* WTC ∼6 minute interview recordings, on average, of patients responding to both personal and general questions in a structured manner (Kjell+ 2024)
 * != HiTOP followed a semi-structured format, where patients described experiences on set topics while also organically conversing with the interviewer
   * [after?] filtering for audio segments solely spoken by patients,
   * interviews generally ranged from 45 to 90 minutes, yielding a voluminous and broadened set of audio segments (Kotov+ 2022)
-* diarized using NVIDIA NeMo and transcribed with whisper-large-v2.
+* diarized using NVIDIA NeMo and transcribed with whisper-large-v2

 ## Psychological Assessments.
 For each dataset, psychological measures

-* WTC, each subject completed the self-reported PTSD CheckList (PCL), yielding scores for four specific subscales: Re-experiencing (REX), Avoidance (AVO), Negative Alterations in Mood (NAM), Hyperarousal (HYP).
+* WTC, each subject completed the self-reported PTSD CheckList (PCL), yielding scores for four specific subscales: Re-experiencing (REX), Avoidance (AVO), Negative Alterations in Mood (NAM), Hyperarousal (HYP)
 * HiTOP, trained interviewers provided ratings for 6 psychopathology scales:
-  Internalizing (INT), Disinhibition (DIS), Antagonism (ANT), Somatoform (SOM), Thought-Disorder (THD), and Detachment (DET), (Kotov+ 2022, 2024).
+  Internalizing (INT), Disinhibition (DIS), Antagonism (ANT), Somatoform (SOM), Thought-Disorder (THD), and Detachment (DET), (Kotov+ 2022, 2024)
 * 3 random audio segments containing > 5 words from each user were
   sampled from each dataset and were
   * annotated by two individuals with a background in psychology using the
-  * affective circumplex scale (Figure 8).
+  * affective circumplex scale (Figure 8)
-  * This resulted in 300 audio segments, equally split between the two datasets.
+  * This resulted in 300 audio segments, equally split between the two datasets

 ## Self-Supervised PsychEmb